 An international commitment to children

-All children have an equal right to an education that respects their cultural identity.
-The Convention on the Rights of the Child (art.
-29) provides that the education of the child should be directed to the development of respect for:
+All children have an equal right to an education that respects their cultural identity, according to the Convention on the Rights of the Child (art.
+29).

 Achieving the Sustainable Development Goals

 By 2030, all boys and girls complete free, equitable and quality education that responds to and reflects the multilingual nature of the society (SDG 4; UNESCO 2017).